contactkc/cli-hashConvert/README.md

 - File Operations
 - Random Number Generation
 - Hashing Algorithms
-- COntrol Flow and User Interaction
+- Control Flow and User Interaction
 - ANSI Escape Codes

 ## How to Use: